In this piece · 23 sections+

 What's the best show on Netflix right now?

 Breaking Bad.
 It has the highest user score of any major scripted title currently on the service, it's fully finished with no cliffhangers, and it holds up better than anything Netflix has made in the last five years.
-If you've already seen it, Peaky Blinders or Frieren depending on your mood.
+If you've already seen it, Peaky Blinders (now with the Immortal Man movie tacked on) or Frieren depending on your mood.

-If you're only going to watch one thing, it's not worth it — just use a free trial.
-If you're going to watch three or four shows from this list plus an original movie a month, it's still the best value among the major streamers, even after the April price hike.
-The library of finished, acclaimed series (Breaking Bad, Peaky Blinders, Shameless, Lucifer) is what you're paying for, not the new originals.
+If you're only going to watch one thing, it's not worth it, just use a free trial.
+If you're going to watch three or four shows from this list plus an original movie a month, it's still a defensible value among the major streamers, even after the latest price hike pushed the standard plan to $19.99.
+The library of finished, acclaimed series (Breaking Bad, Peaky Blinders, Shameless, Lucifer, now the full Stranger Things run) is what you're paying for, not the new originals.

 Is Netflix losing it?

-The original programming is weaker than it was in 2018, yes.
+The original programming is weaker than it was five years ago, yes.
 The algorithm is more aggressive about pushing cheap licensed content and the ad tier has compromised the viewing experience.
-But the licensed catalog is still deep, and they occasionally make something genuinely great (Ripley, Beef, Baby Reindeer).
+But the licensed catalog is still deep, they occasionally make something genuinely great (Ripley, Beef, Baby Reindeer, the Peaky film), and Jujutsu Kaisen season 3 is landing worldwide in a couple weeks.
 The floor is lower than it used to be; the ceiling is still there, just harder to find.

 What's a good Netflix show I probably haven't seen?

 Bloodhounds and Frieren: Beyond Journey's End.
-Both are on this list, both have fewer than 1,000 TMDb votes in the US, and both are better than 90% of what Netflix will recommend you on your home screen.
-Start with Bloodhounds if you want action, Frieren if you want something quiet and beautiful.
+Both are on this list, both flew under most American subscribers' radar, and both are better than 90% of what Netflix will recommend you on your home screen.
+Start with Bloodhounds if you want action (the newly-dropped season 2 gives you fifteen episodes of momentum), Frieren if you want something quiet and beautiful.

 Watch this tonight

 Start with Breaking Bad, Season 1, Episode 1.
-If you've already seen it, start Bloodhounds, Episode 1 — you'll be done with the whole series by Sunday night, and you'll have the smug satisfaction of having watched something nobody else on your group text has heard of.
+If you've already seen it, start Bloodhounds, Episode 1.
+You'll be through both seasons by the following weekend, and you'll have the smug satisfaction of having watched something nobody else on your group text has heard of.
+Or catch up on Jujutsu Kaisen before season 3 lands July 22.
 That's what Netflix is for now.
 Dig, or drown in filler.

 Related guides